gchang12/Learn-Vim/ch08_registers.md

 ## The Named Register

-The named registers are Vim's most versatile register.
+The named registers are Vim's most versatile register type.
 It can store yanked, changed, and deleted texts into registers a-z.
-Unlike the previous 3 register types you've seen which automatically stores texts into registers, you have to explicitly tell Vim to use the named register, giving you full control.
+Unlike the previous 3 register types you've seen, which are automatically populated, you have to explicitly tell Vim to use a given named register, giving you full control over it.

 To yank a word into register a, you can do it with `"ayiw`.
 - `"a` tells Vim that the next action (delete / change / yank) will be stored in register a.